content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/git/git-exercise-1.md

 **Team size:** 3

-**Purpose of the activity:** To understand how to collaborate and contribute files to a common folder using git within a team.
+**Purpose of the activity:** To understand how to collaborate and contribute files to a common git repository using git within a team.

 **Requirements:** GitHub account, Git installed in local.

 **Scenario:** The team is preparing for a formal presentation in front of the client about their project.
 The presenters are getting ready with a plan for the presentation.

-Let’s call the team members as Member1, Member2, Member3 and let Member1 be the person responsible for managing/creating/merging the files remote repository in GitHub.
+Let’s call the team members (presenters) as Member1, Member2, Member3 and let Member1 be the person responsible for managing/creating/merging the files remote repository in GitHub.

 -   Member1 – Responsible to maintain a list of emails to whom invites have to be sent for the presentation.
 -   Member2 – Responsible to create a checklist to make sure everything is in place before the presentation starts.
 -   Member3 – Responsible to create the agenda for the presentation.

+    Note – Please work with .txt files here.

 ## How to execute: